-

 - Disable management access for system user account

-- Force password change for administrative users
+- Force passwords change for administrative users

 - Remove sensitive files in a system user account